-Marcus Banks writes about how the Internet shapes our world.
+Marcus Banks writes and consults about how the Internet shapes our world.
 Today many of us live our lives online, performing on a digital stage of our own devising.
-This reality shapes what we learn and discover, how we interact with others, and ultimately our understanding of our place in the world.
+This reality shapes what we learn and discover, how we interact with others, and ultimately our understanding of the world.

 Banks has a BA (English) from Northwestern University, and a Masters in Library and Information Science from Dominican University.
 He asserts that baseball is the greatest game and cappuccino is the greatest beverage.